PierreSenellart/provsql/doc/source/user/studio.rst

-For nodes whose underlying gate is a scalar random-variable root (``gate_rv``, ``gate_value`` in float8 mode, ``gate_arith``, ``gate_mixture``), the eval strip exposes a *Distribution profile* entry under the *Distribution* optgroup.
+For nodes whose underlying gate is a scalar random-variable root (``gate_rv``, ``gate_value`` in float8 mode, ``gate_arith``, ``gate_mixture``), the eval strip exposes a *Distribution profile* entry under the *Distribution* group.
 Running it returns header stats (mean :math:`\mu` and variance :math:`\sigma^2`), an inline-SVG histogram of the sub-circuit's distribution, a PDF/CDF toggle, per-bar tooltips with :math:`\sigma` markers, and